CentralLabFacilities/clf_object_recognition/clf_object_recognition_3d/README.md

 Provides a Detect3D service endpoint for Detect2D services.
 Does a simple estimate for the 3d pose.
 Use in cases where you only need the detected classes but require a Detect3D service provider.

+# Rename?

+Consider renaming this package to object_pose_estimation.